laravel/docs/eloquent-relationships.md

         }
     }

+> **Note:** Pivot models cannot make use of the `SoftDeletes` trait.
+If you need to soft delete pivot records consider converting your pivot model to an actual Eloquent model.

 #### Custom Pivot Models And Incrementing IDs

 If you have defined a many-to-many relationship that uses a custom pivot model, and that pivot model has an auto-incrementing primary key, you should ensure your custom pivot model class defines an `incrementing` property that is set to `true`.